jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-4/chapter-5h.md

 ---
-title: "Digression on the wheat trade and wheat laws: The Carrying Trade of Wheat"
+title: "Digression on the wheat trade and wheat laws: Domestic wheat market"
-heading: "Chapter 5h"
+heading: "Chapter 5d"
-description: "The merchant importer of foreign wheat for home consumption contributes to the home market's immediate supply"
+description: "The wheat merchant's trade is composed of 4 separate branches which can be done by the same person"
 image: /covers/wn.jpg
-weight: 52
+weight: 46
 writer:
   name: Adam Smith
   url: https://en.wikipedia.org/wiki/Adam_Smith